Located at 451 Baltimore Street, Children of Gettysburg 1863® is Gettysburg's new, family-friendly interactive adventure for young historians.

-More than a typical children's museum, the Children of Gettysburg 1863 tells the engaging stories of the children, teens and young adults who lived here during and after the battle.
+More than a typical children's museum, Children of Gettysburg 1863® tells the stories of the children, teens and young adults who lived here during and after the battle.

-Home to the Children of Gettysburg 1863, the historic Rupp House was the property of John and Caroline Rupp and their six children in 1863.
+Home to Children of Gettysburg 1863®, the historic Rupp House was the property of John and Caroline Rupp and their six children in 1863.
 It was truly a family home.

 It still is today.